 Under Health & Safety Code 11363 HS, cultivating peyote is a crime in the state of California.
-The offense is a wobbler that can be prosecuted as a misdemeanor or a felony, and carries a penalty of up to 3 years in jail or prison.
+The offense is a wobbler that can be prosecuted as

 The language of the statute reads as follows: